Nyerguds/MobiusMapEditor/MANUAL.md

 ### Using classic files:

 * **UseClassicFiles**: Disabled by default, so the editor can ask you for your C&C Remastered game folder, but if you don't own the Remaster, or prefer the classic graphics, simply set this to "True".
+* **ClassicPathTD** / **ClassicPathRA** / **ClassicPathSS**: Path to load the classic files from for each of the game types when running in Classic Files mode.
+If the directory entered in this cannot be found, this reverts to predefined subfolders under the editor's location; "Classic\TD" for Tiberian Dawn and Sole Survivor, and "Classic\RA" for Red Alert.
+If the data is not present at the given location, the editor will refuse to launch.
+* **ClassicNoRemasterLogic**: Defaults to False.
+When enabled, using classic mode will make it stop doing remaster-specific checks (such as briefing screen constraints in RA) or use the Remaster's specific folders under Documents.
+* **ClassicProducesNoMetaFiles**: Defaults to False.
+Suppresses the creation of xml and thumbnail files for multiplayer maps when in Classic Files mode.

 This option will not only use the classic graphics, but will also load the classic game text from the respective game's 'CONQUER.ENG' file, and the Red Alert house colours from 'PALETTE.CPS'.